There are numerous programs that provide opportunities for undergraduates to carry out research at various institutions during the summer.

 The Science Education Programs at Oak Ridge National Laboratory summer interns work with world-class scientists on cutting edge research!
 Several programs are offered for undergraduate students in STEM fields to participate in a summer internship.
 For a full list of programs visit their website.
 Also see Oak Ridge Institute for Science and Education (http://see.orau.org/).

 NASA One Stop Shopping Initiative (OSSI) recruitment specialist informs, mentors and prepares interested students to take advantage of the valuable education and career advancement opportunities being offered by NASA.
 Through the agency’s new Student On-Line Application for Recruiting Interns, Fellows and Scholars (SOLAR) System - undergraduate and graduate students in STEM fields can search and apply to a variety of NASA opportunities.
 Through this website, students can register, complete one application, and apply to up to 15 specific research opportunities.
-Applications for Summer internships are accepted between October 18, 2016 - March 1, 2017.
+Applications for Summer internships are due March 8, 2020.

 NIH Pathways to Science: Science, technology, engineering, math (STEM) students may be interested in the Summer programs at the National Institutes of Health (NIH).
 Fellowships provide an opportunity to spend a summer working side-by-side with some of the leading scientists in the world, in an environment devoted exclusively to biomedical research.
 The NIH consists of the 240-bed Mark O. Hatfield Clinical Research Center and more than 1200 laboratories/research projects located on the main campus in Bethesda, MD and the surrounding area as well as in Baltimore and Frederick, MD; Research Triangle Park, NC; Phoenix, AZ; Hamilton, MT; Framingham, MA; and Detroit, MI.
 Application deadlines vary by program, see website.